nihalshx/MCA-DS-LAB/README.md

-# MCA Data Structures Lab Program Repository – MES College of Engineering, Kuttippuram
+# Data Structures Lab Programs - MCA 1st Semester

-Welcome to the MCA Data Structures Lab Program repository!
-This repository contains a collection of data structures programs implemented in C language, designed for MCA (Master of Computer Applications) coursework.
-These programs focus on foundational data structure concepts and provide practical examples to enhance your understanding.
+**MES College of Engineering, Kuttippuram**

+---

+### **Overview**
+This repository highlights my journey through the **Data Structures Lab** course as part of the MCA program at MES College of Engineering, Kuttippuram.
+It contains C programs designed to explore fundamental and advanced data structures, showcasing their implementation and practical use cases.

 ---

 ## Prerequisites